 If the big telecom providers decide to launch the bomb I suspect that we will see a string of lawsuits, probably anti-trust and net neutrality related.
 Even if the advertisers don’t bend to the demands for revenue sharing, the lawsuits will cost time and money for all parties.

 With text messages decreasing rapidly and mobile data becoming ever cheaper, at least in Sweden, the telcos are feeling the pressure.
 It used to be the case that buying a phone off a telco was more expensive in the long run but these days it tends to be cheaper than buying the phones straight off, say Apple.
 Data is also way more expensive than texts for the telcos and this means that their margins are shrinking quite rapidly.
 We should expect more schemes like this in the future as margins and stable revenue shrinks.

 It is unlikely that this scheme will succeed in the long run as the technical prowess of the big advertisers are like to be enough to work around the majority of blocking attempts like this but telecoms providers double-dipping may well be the future as shareholders demand growth in a soon to be saturated market.

-Did you find the post interesting, controversial or dumb?
-Leave a comment below or send me the author a tweet (@Chronoo).
+Did you find this post interesting, illuminating, controversial or silly?
+Leave a comment below or send me a tweet (@Chronoo).